bahaa32/rhymefind-rs/README.md

 <img src="https://user-images.githubusercontent.com/62975113/113674024-8d87fa80-966e-11eb-9024-2fdc10105501.png" alt="Rust vs Python implementation performance" width="600"/>

 As with my [go-greenscreen](https://github.com/beldin222/go-greenscreen/) project, the performance improvement wasn't initially as good as the final version.
 I used `cargo flamegraph`, `criterion-rs` and `perf` to measure areas which could improve and changes in performance, although the numbers in the chart are from `time` but they were fairly consistent in my experience.
-I plan to eventually push my first and second attempts at this but for now here's another _very_ scientific chart to show the improvements (xkcd-style charts are my favorites).
+I plan to eventually push my first and second attempts at this but for now here's another _very_ scientific chart to show the improvements (xkcd-style charts are my favorite).

 <img src="https://user-images.githubusercontent.com/62975113/113673953-7812d080-966e-11eb-9495-b0e960311065.png" alt="Performance at each attempt" width="600"/>